tp1de/home-assistant-node-red-km200/README.md

 Aditionally energy consumption data for last 12 months can be loaded into the statistic database when MariaDB Database is used.
 Energy consumption for heating and warm water consumption is then available with the energy dashboard. (only tested for gas boilers)

+The heating system must be available within local LAN for API calls. (km50, km100, km200, km300 and IP-inside) New Bosch-Group Cloud-Gateways (MX300 / EasyControl ...) are not supported since they do not support LAN API !

 ***

 The following technical prerequisites are needed: